• Skip to main content

 How to Make Couscous

-While the chicken is roasting, the couscous can be made in about 15 minutes.
-Start by toasting onion and pine nuts in butter.
+Step 1 - Start by toasting onion and pine nuts in butter.
 Pine nuts are an expensive ingredient but we aren't using much and their flavor when toasted is amazing!

-This only takes 3 or 4 minutes so don't walk away, stir them and don't let them burn!
+This only takes 3 or 4 minutes so don't walk away.
+Stir them and don't let them burn!

 Toasting pine nuts and onions in butter for couscous.

-Remove the pine nuts and onion to a small bowl and add the couscous to toast slightly in the hot pan.
+Step 2 - Remove the pine nuts and onion to a small bowl and add the couscous to toast slightly in the hot pan.
 This only takes a minute, then add the stock.
-Bring to a boil, then cover and simmer about 12 minutes until the liquid is absorbed.

 A pot of raw couscous in chicken stock ready to simmer.